7 Day Croatia Bareboat Sailing Itinerary | Split

-Croatia is home to crystal blue waters, red-bricked roofs, sunset bars, and stunning island archipelagos, making it a beautiful destination for a bareboat charter.
+Croatia is home to crystal blue waters, red-tiled roofs, sunset bars, and stunning island archipelagos, making it a beautiful destination for a bareboat charter.
 Whether you wish to take a sailboat into the historic city of Hvar or a catamaran into the stunning caves of Biševo, Croatia is jam-packed with fascinating destinations.
-Croatia is the ideal destination for everyone, as whoever you are and whatever you enjoy doing, there's something for you in Croatia.
+Croatia is the ideal destination for everyone, as whoever you are and whatever you enjoy doing, there is something for you in Croatia!

 The markers on the map above show the locations of the destinations listed below.
 You can zoom in and out to see the terrain and anchorages.

 The island of Split is a magical place to begin your Croatian yacht charter.
 You can be picked up from Split airport and transferred to the island in a speedboat, rock-star style to begin your yacht charter.